Chromat

 Chromat is an American fashion label based in New York City.
 The label was formed by Becca McCharen-Tran in 2010.
 Drawing from Becca McCharen-Tran's background in architecture and urban design, Chromat focuses on empowering garments for all bodies.
+In early 2025, McCharen-Tran shared that the spring 2025 collection would be Chromat's last collection for the foreseeable future.